Air pollution: how much NO2 are city dwellers breathing?

 "So, given all of these factors, we were interested in whether there was any association between indoor and outdoor air pollution in residential housing."

-In urban areas, outdoor NO2 emissions usually came from cars, trucks and buses – and the pollution directly from vehicles has been linked to deaths, hospitalisations and respiratory diseases like asthma.
+In urban areas, outdoor N2O emissions usually came from cars, trucks and buses – and the pollution directly from vehicles has been linked to deaths, hospitalisations and respiratory diseases like asthma.

-The pollutant also posed a health risk inside our homes, where NO2 mostly flowed from smoking and using gas for cooking, hot water and heating.
+The pollutant also posed a health risk inside our homes, where N2O mostly flowed from smoking and using gas for cooking, hot water and heating.

 For a case study, Shaw and her team picked the Adelaide Rd area in Wellington's Mt Cook, as it was bisected by a road travelled by some 20,000 cars and 600 buses each day, and was scheduled for redevelopment.